Azure/iotedge/doc/troubleshoot-checks.md

 It is possible to specify a DNS server in the Edge device's deployment instead of in the container engine's `daemon.json`, and the tool does not detect this.
 If you have done so, you should ignore this warning.

+## IPv6 network configuration

+This check validates that if IPv6 container network configuration is enabled in `config.yaml` (by setting the value of `moby_runtime.network.ipv6` field to `true`), the container engine's `daemon.json` file also has IPv6 support enabled.
+To enable IPv6 support for the container runtime, please refer to this guide <https://aka.ms/iotedge-docker-ipv6>.

+IPv6 container runtime network configuration is currently not supported for the Windows operating system and this check fails if IPv6 support is enabled in the container enginer's `daemon.json` file.

 ## production readiness: certificates (*warning*)

 This check validates that device CA and trusted CA certificates have been defined in the `certificates` section of the `config.yaml`.
 If these certificates are not specified, the device operates in quickstart mode and is not supported in production.
 Certificate management best practices are documented at <https://aka.ms/iotedge-prod-checklist-certs>